Ethereum Emissions: A Bottom-up Estimate: Emissions

 Krause and Tolaymat estimate between \mtcotwo{0.291} and \mtcotwo{1.37} total for the period from 2016-01-01 through 2018-06-30.
 We estimate between \var{krause_emissions_period_lower} and \var{krause_emissions_period_upper} with a best guess of \var{krause_emissions_period_best}.
 This discrepancy is due to an inappropriate methodology used by Krause and Tolaymat.
 They compute a daily ``energy-per-coin'', take the median of these values, then multiply this median by the total number of coins, and finally multiply by an emissions factor.
 If we simplify their methodology by computing a daily ``emissions-per-day'' then summing, their numbers give us a lower bound of \mtcotwo{1.52} for \ef{193} and an upper bound of \mtcotwo{7.21} for \ef{914}.

 De Vries uses a fixed emissions factor of \ef{475} based on a location distribution of Bitcoin miners reported by Hileman and Rauchs\cite{hileman_2017_2017}.
 De Vries started providing annualized emissions estimates around 2021-03-08 at \mtcotwo{12.05}, with a more recent estimate on 2021-10-08 at \mtcotwo{36.41}.
-Our estimate is less than half on 2021-03-08 at \var{de_vries_equivalent_march}, and around one quarter at \var{de_vries_equivalent_october} on 2021-10-08.
+Our estimate is around one third on 2021-03-08 at \var{de_vries_equivalent_march}, and around one sixth at \var{de_vries_equivalent_october} on 2021-10-08.
 Our lower emissions estimate is partially due to our lower emissions factor estimate, but primarily due to our lower energy estimate.

 Marro and Donno estimate \SI{67.80}{\kilo\ton\COtwoe} average daily emissions for the period 2021-04-29 through 2021-05-05, while we estimate \var{marro_equivalent}.
 Their estimate may be treated as a kind of upper bound, because it is a top-down estimate based on the assumption that miners spend all their revenue on hardware and electricity with zero profit.
 This discrepancy may also be related to their low estimate of hardware efficiency at \eff{0.17} while most recent hardware performs around \eff{0.3} or better.